Henrik Larsen (sport shooter): Biography

-Larsen enrolled at the University of Kentucky (UK) in 2017, but only spent the 2017–18 school year there.
+He enrolled at the University of Kentucky (UK) in 2017, but only spent the 2017–18 school year there.
 During his year at UK, he competed for the school's rifle team, leading the Wildcats to an NCAA team title, winning the individual NCAA title in air rifle, and being named a first-team All-American in all three possible disciplines (air rifle, smallbore, aggregate).